Fire and rescue services

 Visitors can use a foreign driver's licence and an international driver's licence for a certain period.
 The international licence must be endorsed by an office of the Bahraini traffic department or at any car rental office (available at the airport).

 Visitors to Bahrain can only drive hire cars and not privately owned vehicles.
-You may only be allowed to use your Australian driving licence and IDP for up to 3 months from arrival in the country.
+You may only be allowed to use your Australian driving licence and International Driving Permit (IDP) for up to 3 months from arrival in the country.
 Check with the local Traffic Police and your rental company for up-to-date information.

 If you have a residency permit in Bahrain, you must obtain a Bahraini driver's licence.
 This can be done in one day through Bahrain's traffic department.
 Applicants for the licence need to pass a vision test.